tc39/notes/meetings/2022-03/mar-31.md

 JHX: I know that `this` in syntax is okay, but I really feel this is confusing and I really don't like to allow `this`.
 I think it's in practice no one will write code like that.
 So it might be disallowed.
 That will be a bad choice.

-CHG: So I agree that in practice nobody will this.
+KHG: So I agree that in practice nobody will this.
 I also think that is true of private fields, and I also think that's true of super and new.
 I think, like JHD said, this is kind of just like the design decision.
 Here would be that things that look Static.
 Member Expressions that look static are allowed here and only only things that look Dynamic are It's, and I think that it is, if that's the mental model that people intuit, it will be confusing if they attempt to use this for whatever reason, and they find that it's it's a syntax error.

 JHX: I think we already found many limitations on this place.
 So why not disallow it?

-CHG: I mean, I would argue that if that were the case, then we should disallow private Fields as.
+KHG: I mean, I would argue that if that were the case, then we should disallow private Fields as.
 Because for similar reasons, private Fields, don't generally make sense here.

 KG: Private fields make a lot of sense like you could just be in a context in which a private Fields means a thing.
 You can be in a nested class, and referring to its private Fields totally reasonable.
 I agree that `this` is a little more suspicious, but private fields in particular are just like - they're totally reasonable.